sdiehl/zero-to-qed/docs/src/01_introduction.md

 The second arc treats Lean as a **theorem prover**.
 You will learn to write proofs, understand **type theory** and **dependent types**, master **tactics**, and eventually prove classic mathematical results.
 The series concludes with the emerging intersection of theorem proving with artificial intelligence, and why formal methods may matter more in the coming decade than they have in the previous five.

 No prior experience with theorem provers is assumed.
-Familiarity with a typed functional language like Haskell, OCaml, or Scala helps but is not required.
+Familiarity with a typed functional language like Haskell, OCaml, or Scala helps but is not strictly required.

 ## Getting Started